Skip to main content

 • KNOWLEDGE TO BE ACQUIRED

-They know the theoretical bases of dramaturgy and the rules of writing for the screen and know how to express themselves with images and sound.
+• He/she knows the theoretical bases of dramaturgy and the rules of writing for the screen and can express him/herself with images and sound.

-He/she has legal knowledge (copyright/image rights) to establish the necessary authorisations for the distribution of a production.
+• He/she possesses legal knowledge (copyright/image rights) to establish the necessary authorisations for broadcasting a production.

 • PROFESSIONAL SKILLS TO BE ACQUIRED

-Create audiovisual projects by combining theoretical knowledge and transdisciplinary know-how.
+• Create audiovisual projects by articulating thematic knowledge and transdisciplinary know-how.

-Express in writing and orally a personal approach in a clear and argued manner, in French and in English.
+• Express a personal statement clearly and argumentatively in French and English.

-Design, organise, experiment with and finalise audiovisual projects on different media and supports, as part of a team with a wide range of skills.
+• Design, organise, experiment with and finalise audiovisual projects on different media, as part of a team with a wide range of skills.

-Analyse a professional environment and apply knowledge (methodological, technical, aesthetic, critical) to design, produce and/or participate in audiovisual projects.
+• Analyse a professional environment and transpose knowledge (methodological, technical, aesthetic, critical) to design, produce and/or participate in audiovisual projects.

-Develop audiovisual projects that take into account the requirements of a specification and respond to the reality of the professional environment.
+• Develop audiovisual projects that take account of the requirements of a specification and respond to the realities of the professional environment.

 • INTERNSHIPS AND SUPERVISED PROJECTS